cyber-Ager/ImgOMIC/README.md

 ### Measure precision

-This function is based on the 2009 article [_"Estimating Precision Using Duplicate Measurements"_ by **Nicole Pauly Hyslop and Warren H. White**] (https://www.tandfonline.com/doi/abs/10.3155/1047-3289.59.9.1032).
+This function is based on the 2009 article _"Estimating Precision Using Duplicate Measurements"_ by **Nicole Pauly Hyslop and Warren H. White** (https://www.tandfonline.com/doi/abs/10.3155/1047-3289.59.9.1032).

+The aim of this function is to quantify the precision of each of the measuring "sensors" used to detect the presence of the particle of interest.
+For example, in the case of miRNA detection by qPCR in a microarray, the "sensor" would correspond to the different miRNAs.
+Even if the same sample is introduced into each well, each well will emit fluorescent light based on the presence of a specific miRNA, as the "sensor mechanisms" (in this case, the stem-loop primers) differ for each miRNA.
+In this context, the variability of the measurements for each miRNA may vary, but this variability can be assessed using duplicates.

+The function `measure_precision` measures the precission based on Root Mean Square (RMS) and Mean Absolute Difference (MAD).